TheDarkSkyXD/PlayListify/docs/specifications/user_stories.md

 *   Acceptance Criteria:
     *   The "+ Add" dropdown menu contains a single option: "Add Playlist".
-    *   Clicking this opens a dialog titled "Add Playlist" with two tabs: "Custom Playlist" and "Add from YouTube".
+    *   Clicking this opens a dialog titled "Add Playlist" with two tabs: "Create Custom Playlist" and "Import from YouTube URL".
-    *   The "Custom Playlist" tab has fields for Title (single-line text input) and Description (multi-line text input) and a "Create Playlist" button.
+    *   The "Create Custom Playlist" tab has fields for Title (single-line text input) and Description (multi-line text input) and a "Create Playlist" button.
     *   The Title field enforces a 100-character limit and the Description field enforces a 512-character limit.
 Both should display a character counter (e.g., `25/100`).
     *   If a user tries to create a playlist with a title that already exists, an error message is displayed within 2 seconds, and the playlist will not be created.
-    *   The "Add from YouTube" tab contains the full preview-and-import flow defined in Epic 1.
+    *   The "Import from YouTube URL" tab contains an input field for a YouTube playlist URL.
+    *   After a valid URL is entered on the import tab, the dialog automatically fetches and displays a preview of the playlist (including the playlist thumbnail (64x64 pixels), title, video count, channel name, and a short description) within 3 seconds.
+    *   When the user clicks the final "Import" button in the dialog, the dialog closes immediately, and the import task appears in the Activity Center within 1 second.

 ### Story 2.2: Add Videos to a Custom Playlist
 As a user, I want to add a video from an existing playlist to one of my custom playlists so I can organize content according to my own themes.